The Best Kansas Auto Insurance Companies

 American Family Insurance

-Where American Family Insurance really stands out is in its discounts.
-In addition to the typical discount options, you’ll also get a discount if you’re under 25 and a volunteer, and a discount if you’re over 55 and complete a defensive driving course.
-You’ll get a Steer Into Savings discount if you leave a competing insurance company to sign up with American Family Insurance, and you’ll get a Loyalty discount if you stick with American Family Insurance for an extended period of time.
+Where American Family Insurance really stands out is with its unique discounts.
+In addition to the typical options, you’ll also get a discount if you’re under 25 and a volunteer, or if you’re over 55 and complete a defensive driving course.
+You’ll also get a discount if you leave a competing insurance company to sign up with American Family Insurance, and another one if you stick with them for an extended period of time.

 American Family Insurance offers more discounts than any other provider on our list, and you can get one more discount if you sign up for KnowYourDrive.
-Like State Farm’s Drive Safe & Save and Progressive’s Snapshot, KnowYourDrive tracks your driving and can earn you up to 40% off your premium if you prove to be a safe driver — and unlike Snapshot, your premium won’t go up if you turn out to be a less-than-safe driver.
+Like State Farm’s Drive Safe & Save and Progressive’s Snapshot, KnowYourDrive tracks your driving and can earn you up to 40% off your premium if you prove to be a safe driver — and unlike Snapshot, your premium won’t go up if you make a few too many hard stops.

 Farm Bureau also gives you the option to combine your home and car insurance into a single policy with a single deductible.
 The Farm Bureau Member’s Choice policy means only having to make one insurance payment every month — more importantly, it means that if a fire or a storm damages both your home and your car, you only have to pay one deductible before you can start collecting money on your claims.